 Numerous instances of this opportunism can be cited from Seattle and Portland, Ore., to Melbourne, Australia.
 There, the SAlt equivalent, called the Socialist Party (SP), spurned collaboration with other leftists to mobilize against the ultra-right — preferring, in one case, to urge people to come to an SP forum rather than protest a fascist rally.

 Opportunist roots.
 Socialist Alternative traces back to the Militant Tendency, founded in 1964.
 The main base of the Trotskyist Militant was in Britain, where it had an “entrist” orientation to the British Labour Party.

 The Militant strategy was to attempt to take over the Labour Party from within, with the goal of creating socialism electorally and legislatively.
 This proved a dismal failure.

 For one thing, instead of Militant influencing the Labour Party in a socialist direction, the Labour Party intensified Militant’s reformism.
 Then, in 1982, the Labour Party “proscribed” Militant from membership, and a wave of expulsions followed.
-By this time supporters of the tendency had formed the Communist Workers’ International (CWI).
+By this time supporters of the tendency had formed the Committee for a Workers’ International (CWI).

 In 1986, in search of new pastures, CWI set out to politically colonize the United States.
 Members who had moved across the pond formed Labor Militant and became involved in the mid-1990s effort to form a U.S. labor party.
 The organization changed its name to Socialist Alternative in the late 1990s.